-According to a report released earlier this month by UNSILO on AI in Academic Publishing, 70% of respondents are using or trialing some form of AI tooling, and 45% of those who are not plan to introduce it over the next 12 months.
-Despite this, almost half of the industry has no dedicated machine-learning staff, and 10% of respondents whose organizations are using AI were unable to say what AI was being used for.
+According to a report of academic publishers released this week by UNSILO, 70% of respondents are using or trialing some form of A.I. tooling, and 45% of those who are not plan to introduce it over the next 12 months.
+Despite this, almost half of the industry has no dedicated machine-learning staff, and 10% of respondents whose organizations are using AI were unable to say what A.I. was being used for.

 The challenges are multiple, including a lack of expertise in this area in the publishing community.
 Not entirely surprising, given the newness of the technology, the speed of the industry’s reaction to change, and the demand for talent.